Vector Coherent Oscillation Dark Matter: Massive vector field with kinetic function

 where $\Delta N$ is the e-folding number from the uniform-density slice to the $\delta\rho_{A}(\vec x)=0$ slice and $\delta \rho_{A}$ in the most right hand side is evaluated on the uniform-density slice.
 The non-linear DM isocurvature perturbation is defined by~\cite{Wands:2000dp,Kawasaki:2008sn,Langlois:2008vk}

 In our scenario it is nearly scale invariant and it is constrained as $S_{\rm DM} \lesssim 9\times 10^{-6}$ for uncorrelated DM isocurvature perturbation~\cite{Akrami:2018odb}.
-Remarkably this gives a similar constraint to (\ref{constraint_a-4}) for $\alpha=-4$.
 Note that the Planck constraint~\cite{Akrami:2018odb} is derived by assuming that the DM isocurvature perturbation is statistically isotropic, but in our case it is anisotropic as we see below.
 Taking account of the statistical anisotropy, the constraint may change but it does not affect our order-of-magnitude estimate.
+Remarkably this constraint has the same parameter dependence as (\ref{constraint_a-4}) for $\alpha=-4$ but with inverse inequality, and they cannot be consistent with each other, although the violation of the backreaction constraint (\ref{constraint_a-4}) does not immediately mean that such parameter regions are excluded.\footnote{ {\bf [Note added in the latest arXiv version (Mar.2023)]} In the old version, we misinterpreted the inequality of (\ref{constraint_a-4}) and concluded that it gives ``similar'' constraint to the isocurvature bound~(\ref{S_DM}).
+We thank Kunio Kaneta for pointing out it.
+The scenario with significant backreaction has been analyzed in Ref.~\cite{Nakayama:2020rka} with a conclusion that the statistical anisotropy of the curvature perturbation becomes too large to be consistent with observations. }

 Now we point out that the DM isocurvature fluctuation in our scenario may be statistically anisotropic.
 It is expanded in terms of the vector field fluctuation as

 By using the following decomposition~\cite{Dimopoulos:2008yv}